imjbmkz/PetShopScraperPipeline/README.md

 ## Usage

 - Add your DAGs to the `dags/` directory.
+- Add your custom packages and libraries in `libs/` folder.
 - Monitor and manage workflows via the Airflow web UI (default: http://localhost:8080).
 - Logs are stored in the `logs/` directory.